teociaps/FeatureManagement.Database/README.md

 ## Built-In Database Providers

-### EF Core SQL Server
+### Entity Framework Core

-For easy integration with SQL Server using Entity Framework Core, you can use the `FeatureManagement.Database.EntityFrameworkCore.SqlServer` package.
+For easy integration with Entity Framework Core, you can use the `FeatureManagement.Database.EntityFrameworkCore` package.
 This package provides:

 - A default, extendable `FeatureManagementDbContext` with pre-configured entities for features and feature settings.